AneryPatel/voice-conversion-demo/README.md

 represents one of the most useful and challenging tasks in the VC domain: it requires minimal examples from a target speaker and also poses the least constraints on this example's content.

+## Training

+The Libri dataset is curated for the voice conversion task, including speech recordings of 100 hours of speech from English speakers exhibiting various accents.
+Each speaker within the dataset has multiple audio recordings, each labelled with number that identifies the speaker.

+We train our model by using the same audio clip for source, target, and desired output.

+Training time for our smaller model (with three decoder layers) was as low as 2 hours on a Nvidia T4 GPU, taking approximately 45 thousand epochs.

+## Initial results and demos

 - - -
 ### *Male to male(p237->p292)*